Nagarjunl/tech-talk-content/Javascript/introduction/variables.md

 1. Stores the value in memory
 2. Later reference it in some other place in the code
-3. Later we can change the value of the varibale on in its scope and through its children scopes.
+3. Later we can change the value of the varibale(using `=` ) on in its scope and through its children scopes.

 ## Different Javascript `keywords` to declare variables